lfurtkevicova/gislab-my-notes/docs/en/newdoc/conventions.rst

 Parts
 #####

+**Bold** shows commands or other text indicates that we wish to draw your attention to a particular part of a code block, the relevant lines or items.

 ``Code text`` represents code, commands, options, switches, variables, attributes, keys, functions, types, classes, namespaces, methods, modules, properties, parameters, values, objects, events, event handlers, tags, macros,